 - Positron emission tomography (PET).
 A PET scan uses a small amount of low-dose radioactive material that's injected into a vein to help visualize active areas of the brain and detect abnormalities.

 - Single-photon emission computerized tomography (SPECT).
-A SPECT test uses a small amount of low-dose radioactive material that's injected into a vein to create a detailed, 3-D map of the blood flow activity in your brain that happens during a seizure.
-Doctors also may conduct a form of a SPECT test called subtraction ictal SPECT coregistered to MRI (SISCOM), which may provide even more-detailed results.
+A SPECT test uses a small amount of low-dose radioactive material that's injected into a vein to create a detailed, 3D map of the blood flow activity in your brain that happens during a seizure.
+Doctors may also conduct a type of SPECT test called subtraction ictal SPECT coregistered with MRI (SISCOM), which may provide even more-detailed results.
 This test is usually done in a hospital with overnight EEG recording.

 During a high-density EEG test, electrodes are placed on your scalp closely spaced together.
 Like conventional EEG, high-density EEG records brain activity.
 A high-density EEG test can help your doctor locate the area in your brain where seizures occur.